f4exb/sdrangel/plugins/feature/startracker/readme.md

 The Star Tracker plugin can also estimate a sky temperature based on the user entered observation frequency and beamwidth.
 To see this figure, which will be typically lower than the above, select one of the last two temperature maps from the right hand combo box.

+The position of the Sun and Moon can also be drawn on the chart.
+Note that the sky temperature estimate does not take these in to account.

 <h3>Drift scan path</h3>

 When the target (11) is set to Custom Az/El and the Sky temperature plot is displayed, a curve showing the drift scan path over a 24 hour period will be displayed.